uphold/docs/_applications.md

 - Likewise, the provided _Redirect URL_ when registering the application must be a valid static subresource.
 Notice that this property cannot be dynamically reconfigured during authorization requests for security reasons.
 - The _Redirect URL_ can also be a valid URI with a non-http/https protocol which is useful for mobile and desktop applications, for example: `my-app://uphold/connect`.
 - Users can revoke access to your application at any time.
 Your application **must** be prepared for this and, if necessary, should request authorization from the user again.
+- Likewise, when users change their password, all authorization tokens are expired and the user enters a cool-down period where outbound transactions are not allowed, for security reasons.
+Your application **must** be prepared for this.
 - Your application may be suspended in an automated fashion in accordance with our [Terms of Service](https://uphold.com/en/legal/membership-agreement).
 - Standard [rate limits](#rate-limits) apply to all issued access tokens.